Bundesliga transfer blog: Leverkusen steal march on Leipzig in race to sign Patrik Schick | DW | 27.08.2020

 Rumor: Weston Mckennie — Schalke to Hertha Berlin

-Hertha Berlin remain the frontrunners for the signature of Schalke midfielder Weston Mckennie, but they still consider the Royal Blues' asking price of €25 million ($29.4m) to be too high.
+Hertha Berlin remain the frontrunners for the signature of Schalke midfielder Weston Mckennie, but they still consider the Royal Blues' asking price of €25 million ($29.4 million) to be too high.

 Rumor: Jadon Sancho — Borussia Dortmund to Manchester United